Hōri Ngātai NZ Wars memorial

 Hōri Ngātai memorial, Mission (Old Military) Cemetery, Tauranga.

-British troops landed at Tauranga in January 1864 and established a military camp on Te Papa peninsula.
-Ngātai was at Te Tiki-o-te-Ihingarangi pā near Cambridge when this news came.
+In January 1864, when British troops landed at Tauranga and established a military camp on Te Papa peninsula, Ngātai was at Te Tiki-o-te-Ihingārangi pā, on the upper Waikato River near the future town of Cambridge.
 He and other Ngāi Te Rangi men returned home to defend their land.

-Some Māori surrendered their arms to the British at Camp Te Papa on 21 July; others, including Ngātai, did so on the 25th.
-Ngātai promised the second ceremony that Ngāi Te Rangi would never return to warfare; ‘Let there be peace in the land’, he declared.
+Ngātai was among those Māori who surrendered their arms to the British at Te Papa on 25 July.
+At this ceremony he promised that Ngāi Te Rangi would never return to warfare.
+‘Let there be peace in the land’, he declared.

 Ngātai died on 24 August 1912 at his home at Whareroa and is buried at Mission Cemetery.
 This memorial, erected by the government and Tauranga Māori, was unveiled on the site in August 1920.
 Nearby stand memorials to Puhirake and to 14 Māori warriors who died at Te Ranga, all of whom are buried at Mission Cemetery.